PathologyDataScience/HistomicsML2/docs/data-format.rst

 where scale = 1 for 20x and scale = 2 for 40x.

-For the sample data provided in the database container, our slide description file (GBM-pyramids.csv) has the following contents:
+For the sample data provided in the database container, our slide description file (BRCA-pyramids.csv) has the following contents:

 .. code-block:: bash